syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ---
 layout: post
 title: Data presentation with Spreadsheet widget for Syncfusion Essential JS.
-description: How to perform the Data presentation with Syncfusion Essential Javascript Spreadsheet widget.
+description: How to perform the proper representation of data with Syncfusion Essential Javascript Spreadsheet widget.
 platform: js
 control: Spreadsheet
 documentation: ug